This article explains buffer sizes and latency, including how different sample rates have an effect on them.

 Why can I still hear latency?

-The latency that you set using your buffer size (and sample rate) is not the only latency that eventually impacts the sound by the time it reaches your ears.
-Software can introduce latency.
-Some plugins cause latency.
-Some computers have more, or less, latency than others.
-When connected via a hub, the latency/performance trade off is less favourable and you may need a higher buffer size.
+The latency that you set using your buffer size (and sample rate) is not the latency that impacts the sound by the time it reaches your ears.
+Other sources of latency include:

-Zero/Ultra Low Latency Tracking and Direct Monitor
+Zero/Ultra-Low Latency Tracking and Direct Monitor

-By assigning Custom Mix to the outputs, this essentially routes the inputs straight to the outputs, meaning that you can monitor your recording source (whatever you have plugged into the inputs) without that audio being passed to the computer first.
-This means that you can hear yourself without the latency incurred from the computer having to process the audio.
-Mix 1 also contains DAW 1/2, so that you can hear your backing track.
+By assigning Custom Mix to the outputs, inputs route straight to outputs, meaning that you can monitor your recording source (whatever you have plugged into the inputs) without that audio being passed to the computer first.
+This means you can hear yourself without latency from the computer having to process the audio.
+Custom Mix also contains DAW 1/2, so that you can hear any backing track.

-When using Direct Monitor you hear the audio from your recording source before it is passed to the computer, again negating input latency in the same way as above - you will however still hear audio passed from the computer regardless.
+When using Direct Monitor you hear the audio from your recording source before it is passed to the computer, again without input latency in the same way as above - you will however still hear audio passed from the computer regardless.

 If you do not do this, then you may hear a 'doubling effect' or echo.
-This is because you hear the direct sound (before it is passed to the computer) and then you hear the same audio that has been processed by the computer afterwards.
+This is because you hear the direct sound (before it is passed to the computer) and you hear the same audio that has been processed by the computer afterwards.